Out in the Serengeti, Sly Pie’s friends are not quite sure about the watering hole.

 Just for some giggles, below is a video of him stealing a slurp from The Big Man Cat’s (cat daddy) glass.
 This is still something that they love to do, even though they have their own fountains and glasses.

-Disclaimer: The Chirpies have been drinking from this fountain for the past three years and we love the product.
-We were not paid to promote it and we simply think it’s the bee’s knees!
-We think your cat will want one too!
+Verdict: The Chirpies have been drinking from this fountain for the past three years and we love the product.
+Quite simply, we think it’s the bee’s knees and we think your cat will want one too!

 What is your watering hole station like?
 Do your cats love drinking water?
 Chirp us a line below and let’s talk #pethydration